David

 He has also collaborated extensively with Nepali new wave director, Deepak Rauniyar as editor and co-writer of White Sun, which premiered at the 2016 Venice Film Festival where it won the Interfilm Award, screened at the 2016 Toronto Film Festival and 2017 New Directors/New Films Festival, and won numerous international prizes.
-He also edited Rauniyar’s Highway, and co-wrote the director’s new film The Sky Is Mine, which will go into production Winter 2020.
+He also edited Rauniyar’s Highway, and co-wrote the director’s new film The Sky Is Mine, which is in postproduction.

-Besides making films, he has been active in distributing and programming other filmmakers’ work.
-David was the artistic director of the experimental cinema festival Cinematexas International Short Film Festival, founded by Athina Rachel Tsangari, which was called ‘the most inspiring and significant film festival in the country’ by IndieWIRE during his tenure, and co-founded Noon Pictures, an independent distribution and sales company that released films by filmmakers such as Jean-Luc Godard, Harun Farocki, Laura Mulvey, and Isaac Julien.
+Besides making films, he has been active in distributing and programming other filmmakers’ work: as artistic director of the experimental cinema festival Cinematexas International Short Film Festival, founded by Athina Rachel Tsangari, (which was called ‘the most inspiring and significant film festival in the country’ by IndieWIRE during his tenure), and co-founder of Noon Pictures, an independent distribution and sales company that released films by filmmakers such as Jean-Luc Godard, Harun Farocki Laura Mulvey, and Isaac Julien.

-David has been a visiting professor at Brown University, Bard College, Boston University’s Kilachand, and others.
-He studied filmmaking and criticism with former Jean-Luc Godard partner Jean-Pierre Gorin and cinematographer Babette Mangolte (Jeanne Dielman), as well as philosophy with Giorgio Agamben and Jacques Rancière.
+He studied filmmaking and criticism with filmmaker Jean-Pierre Gorin and cinematographer/filmmaker Babette Mangolte (Jeanne Dielman), and philosophy with Giorgio Agamben and Jacques Rancière.

 He lives and works in New York City and Santiago, Chile.